Jeanne Mas: Bercy (1987–1989)

-Her first time Los Angeles and declining years (1990–1995)
+Los Angeles trip and declining years (1990–1995)

 Far from letting herself be beaten, the singer gathered her team to write a new album at the beginning of 1990.
 Recorded in Los Angeles, L'art des femmes came out in October.
 She recorded "Tous les cris les S.O.S." by Daniel Balavoine.
 EMI promoted the first single, "Shakespeare", but both the album and singles were complete flops.
 A year later, EMI released a compilation Depuis la toute première fois.

 In 1992, Jeanne Mas gave birth to a boy, Christopher.
 Au nom des rois was the new album which came out on AB Productions in September, her collaboration with EMI having ended.
 The first single from the album was "Au nom des rois" and she directed the video.
 "Dors bien Margot" followed a few months later with a slightly different mix.
 1993 saw the release of a new version of the album including three new songs, one of which was the third single "Aime-moi".
 In September 1993, she played three nights at Casino de Paris and followed with a fifty-five-date tour.
 With her career floundering she withdrew from public life for a while and settled in the South of France.
 In 1994 "C'est pas normal", a more dance floor-oriented song, was released but interest was minimal, received limited airplay and was another flop.